ghapplets/getting-started/README.md

 ![](images/FuturePoint2Point.png)

-# What is a Ghapplet?
+# What is a GHApplet?
 Please refer to [our "vision" deck](vision/GitHubAppletsVisionDeck.pdf) while we scope out some deliverables in our Project Board.

 # Next Steps